rylanharper/nitrogen/README.md

 ## 🌱 Contribute

-Contributions are always welcome!
+Community contributions are always welcome!
 If you’d like to help improve this project, here’s how you can get involved:

-- Post an issue: Use the [Issues tab](https://github.com/rylanharper/Nitrogen/issues) to report bugs or request new features.
+- Post an issue: Use the [Issues tab](https://github.com/rylanharper/nitrogen/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) to report bugs or request new features.
-- Start a discussion: Share ideas or ask for help in the [Discussions tab](https://github.com/rylanharper/Nitrogen/discussions).
+- Start a discussion: Share ideas or ask for help in the [Discussions tab](https://github.com/rylanharper/nitrogen/discussions).
 - Submit a Pull Request: If you’d like to contribute, fork the repository, make your changes, and submit a pull request for review.

 I actively monitor this repository and will do my best to respond quickly.
 Whether it’s fixing a small typo or adding a new feature, every contribution helps!